aleen42/PersonalWiki/post/complex_font_size/complex_font_size.md

 Firefox code uses both of these strategies.
 The original Gecko style system handles this by actually going back to the top of the tree and recalculating the font size as if the language/family were different.
 I suspect this is inefficient, but the rule tree seems to be involved in making this slightly more efficient

 Servo, on the other hand, stores some extra data on the side when computing stuff, data which gets copied over to the child element.
 It basically stores the equivalent of saying "Yes, this font was computed from a keyword.
-The keyword was `medium`, and after that we applied a factor of 0.9 to it." ^[4](https://manishearth.github.io/blog/2017/08/10/font-size-an-unexpectedly-complex-css-property/#fn:4)^
+The keyword was `medium`, and after that we applied a factor of 0.9 to it." [<a id="fnref4" href="#fn4">4</a>]

 In both cases, this leads to a bunch of complexities in all the *other* font-size complexities, since they need to be carefully preserved through this.